Apply for a Student visa from outside the UK

 - For full details see Immigration health surcharge for students from the EU, Norway, Iceland, Liechtenstein and Switzerland in the UK - GOV.UK (www.gov.uk)

-- if you applied for your visa and attended a biometric appointment - you will be invited to create an eVisa account when your visa is granted.
+- you will be invited to create an eVisa account when your visa is granted.
 If the link in your visa decision email does not work please go directly to the UKVI website to create your account (Gov.uk).

 - if you used the 'UK Immigration: ID Check' app to apply for your visa, you will already have a UKVI account and will receive an eVisa.
-You will be able to view your eVisa in your account when your visa is granted.
+You will be able to view your eVisa in your account when your visa is granted

 - once your UKVI account is created, you can view your immigration status and its conditions at any time use the ‘view and prove’ service on the GOV.UK portal.
 This function will also allow you to prove your immigration status to the University and employers

-- Student visa conditions - read our Student visa essential information carefully to ensure that you understand your obligations as a Student visa holder
+Please read our Student visa essential information carefully to ensure that you understand your obligations as a Student visa holder

 Travelling to the UK before Student visa start date